-- 4.24 The detailed grant funding notifications arising from the PLGFS are presented at Section 8 of the report and advise that compared to the report presented to Cabinet on 01 March 2023, the Council has received a reduction of £0.8m of ringfenced grant compared to that which was included in the March 2023 forecasts.
-The position in respect of ringfenced grants is yet be determined and announcement with respect to many significant grants remain outstanding. - 4.25 However, on 24 January 2024 the Government announced that an additional £500m would be added to the Social Care Grant.
-Individual allocations to local authorities will be announced at the final settlement.
+4.22 The detailed grant funding notifications arising from the PLGFS are presented at Section 8 of the report and advise that compared to the report presented to Cabinet on 01 March 2023, the Council has received a reduction of £0.8m of ringfenced grant compared to that which was included in the March 2023 forecasts.
+The position in respect of ringfenced grants is yet be determined and announcement with respect to many significant grants remain outstanding.